YungSang/lightpaper-sublime/Readme.md

 * Install [Sublime Package Control](http://wbond.net/sublime_packages/package_control)
 * Select "Package Control: Install Package" from the Command Palette (`super+shift+p`)
-* Find "Mou.app Markdown" and select
+* Find "LightPaper.app Markdown" and select

 ## Usage

-With the view selected containing the file you wish to preview in Marked:
+With the view selected containing the file you wish to preview in LightPaper:

 **Command Palette:**

-* Select "Markdown: Open with Mou.app" from the Command Palette (`super+shift+p`)
+* Select "Markdown: Open with LightpPaper.app" from the Command Palette (`super+shift+p`)

 **Menus:**

-* Select Tools → Open with Mou
+* Select Tools → Open with LightPaper